LoopKit/loopdocs/docs/operation/features/bolus.md

 The graphic below shows the Meal Bolus screen after the user entered carbs and tapped continue:

-* The left graphic shows a case where a bolus is recommended - tapping on the **Save and Deliver** button saves the carbs and delivers the bolus
+* The left graphic shows a case where a bolus is recommended - tapping on the **Save Carbs & Deliver** button saves the carbs and delivers the bolus
 * The right graphic shows a case where no bolus is recommended - tapping on the **Save without Bolusing** saves the carbs
 * These graphics are taken from a small phone - the left graphic shows all the information at once whereas the right graphic has an extra information message that requires the user to scroll to see the **Recommended Bolus** and **Bolus** rows
 * For both graphics